infoStunde/DAND-Project5/README.md

-# ((TITLE)) Data Exploration
+# Data Exploration of Ford Go Bike System for 2018

 ## Dataset

-The data consists of ((ENTRIES)), including
+The data consists of 1740396, including
-17. The dataset can be found in [here](address), with feature documentation available [here](address).
+19 anonymized features

+Trip Duration (seconds)
+Start Time and Date
+Start Station ID
+Start Station Name
+Start Station Latitude
+Start Station Longitude
+End Time and Date
+End Station ID
+End Station Name
+End Station Latitude
+End Station Longitude
+Bike ID
+User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual) Member Year of Birth
+Member Gender
+Derived features

+User Age
+Start Daytime
+End Daytime
+Start Month

+Most variables are nominal in nature, but the variables duration and age are numeric variables.
+The ordinal variable user_type, start_month are ordered with the following levels:

+User Type: Customer -> Subscriber

+Start/End Daytime: 'morning' ->'afternoon' -> 'evening' -> 'night'

+Start Month: 1 -> ... -> 12

 ## Summary of Findings

-In the exploration, I found that there was a ((strong relationship between )).
-The relationship is approximately linear between ((features)) when ((feature)) is transformed to be on a logarithmic scale and transformed to be on a scale)).
-I found a somewhat surprising result initially when the marginal trend for the ((features)) variables indicated that higher quality was associated with lower ((feature)).
-However, higher  quality was also associated with smaller ((ITEM)).
-When I isolated ((ITEMS)) of a single ((feature)), there was a clear positive relationship between higher  quality and higher ((feature)).

-Outside of the main variables of interest, I verified the relationship between ((feature)) dimensions.
-For the dataset given, there was an interesting interaction in the categorical  quality features.
-The lower ((feature)) grades looked like they had slightly better distribution of ((feature)) than ((items)) with the higher ((feature)).
+In the exploration, I found that there was a relationship between age and duration.
+The distribution for age and duration is strongly right skewed.
+The distribution of the categorical vars shows that the common user is a male subscriber without sharing the bike for all trip.
+With an average age of 33 the usual custumer is a subscriber.
+In the distribution of duration of rides the most rides are taking less then 64 min.

 ## Key Insights for Presentation

-For the presentation, I focus on just the influence of ((feature)) and leave out most of the intermediate derivations.
-I start by introducing the ((feature)) variable, followed by the pattern in ((feature)) distribution, then plot the transformed scatterplot.
+For the presentation, I focus on the duration of rides
+and leave out most of the derivations.
+I start by introducing the distribution of duration (using a histogram) zooming in to the difference by user type (using a violin plot), followed by the distribution of locations.

-Afterwards, I introduce each of the categorical variables one by one.
-To start, I use the violin plots of ((feature)) and ((feature)) across ((feature)).
-I'm only looking at the ((feature)) grade plot here since it's the clearest example of how the categorical quality grades affect ((feature)).
-The other two categorical variables, ((features)), are covered afterwards, using point plots.
-I've made sure to use different color palettes for each quality variable to make sure it is clear that they're different between plots.
+Afterwards, I introduce a FacetedPlot ploting duration vs month in 2018.
+Inside I use pointplot to point out the average development of the duration during separeted by location.